Detection of avoided crossings by fidelity

-{\em Acknowledgments.}~--~This work was supported by the HGSFP (DFG grant GSC 129/1), FOR760 (DFG grant WI 3426/3-1), the Global Networks Mobility Fund, and the Klaus Tschira Foundation.
-We thank B. Fine, A. Tomadin and S. Tomsovic for many inspiring discussions.
+This work was supported by the HGSFP (DFG grant GSC 129/1), FOR760 (DFG grant WI 3426/3-1), the Frontier Innovation Fund, the Global Networks Mobility Measures, and the Klaus Tschira Foundation.
+We thank R\'emy Dubertrand, Boris Fine, Andrea Tomadin, and especially Steve Tomsovic for many inspiring discussions.